arjunsedha/Reflective-Portfolio/README.md

 Perhaps ask more questions regarding the examples in workshops so I remember what response I get to then jog my memory on the concept itself.
 ### What theory proved to be useful and why?
 What have I learnt from this?
 All theories have been proved useful as they are personal. thus each can be applied to individuals in any scenario.

+---
+## Week 4

+### What have I learnt this week?
+How elements within a system interact with each other, affecting the output of the system.
+### What do I 'now know' that I did not before?
+how to visually analyse system data, and how to visualise this data to create graphs that allocate significance to different aspects of a system
+### What insights have I gained?
+that I need to know how to model and how to understand models, otherwise communicating systemic thinking will be difficult
+### What are (my/the) percieved stregnths and weaknesses that I have observed?
+streghts, understanding a model, weakness, making a model
+### What were the challenges I have encountered/observed and how well (did I/my team) handle them?
+well we had strong communication within the team but trying to share diagrams was a bit of a hassle since i was drawing digitally(which shoud help) but on another device. if only i could join the meeting with both devices.
+### What would I do better next time and with what anticipated results?
+ask more questions on the how exactly the models function to understand them
+### What theory proved to be useful and why?
+What have I learnt from this?
+the theory of modelling has enabeled a much broader thinking spectrum where the scale of thought is dynamic with the system's purpose.
+I have nt designed any systems, but i am begining to see the different systems around me.